For more information about our program, please contact Brenda Maya, our Program Coordinator at (352) 333-5380.

 - Regular simulation lab training on procedures and emergency situations

 We have developed a rigorous primary care academic curriculum designed to teach topics emphasizing the most cost-effective, evidence-based, patient-centered approach.
-As of 2019, we moved our continuity clinic into a gorgeous new 20-room, multimedia-enhanced clinic designed from the ground up with resident training in mind.
+Our continuity clinic is a 20-room, multimedia-enhanced clinic designed from the ground up with resident training in mind.
 Our faculty, residents, and community partners work hand-in-hand to enhance the health of our community.

 Our goal is to train competent physicians proficient in diagnosing and managing diseases and to provide health maintenance in an office-based adult medicine practice.
 Structured weekly conferences will mirror the core curriculum with a focus on medical conditions seen predominately in the outpatient setting.
 Other topic areas will emphasize preoperative medical management, screening, immunizations, identifying risk factors for disease and preventative health care.